 Connectivity-wise, this TWS earbuds have no issues at all.
-It comes with the latest Bluetooth 5.3 support, and during my two days of testing, I didn’t face any connectivity or range-related problem.
+It comes with the latest Bluetooth 5.3 support, and during my two days of testing, I didn’t face any connectivity or range-related problems.
 However, there’s one thing that I don’t like – it doesn’t have the option for dual pairing.
 It would have been nice to have that feature.

-Oh, and another thing, it doesn’t support Google Fast Pair, either.
+Oh, and another thing: it doesn’t support Google Fast Pair, either.
 It does support OnePlus Fast Pair, but that’s limited to OnePlus phones only.
 For other brands, you’ll have to go through the usual first-time setup for pairing.
 However, it does have convenient auto-connection and auto-disconnection features.

-One interesting thing is if you have a OnePlus phone, you can easily connect these earbuds by simply opening the charging box lid.
+If you have a OnePlus phone, you can easily connect these earbuds by simply opening the charging box lid.
 But if you don’t have a OnePlus phone, you’ll have to press the power button on the backside of the case for about 2 seconds to initiate the first time pairing with the device.
 So, in terms of convenience, I felt like I had to make a little compromise here.

 ANC, App & Features

 If you have a OnePlus phone, then all the settings can be found on the Bluetooth settings page.
 But if you have a different brand of phone, then you have to download the “Hey Melody” app to access ANC and other earbuds settings.
-The app is available for both Android and iPhone, so don’t worry about that.

 You can easily turn the ANC on/off and even access the transparency mode using the app.
 Speaking of ANC, this Nord Buds 2 offers up to 25dB of active noise cancellation, which is quite good considering the price.
 But in real-world usage, the effectiveness of 25dB ANC may not be that significant.
-While it’s good to have ANC in the earbuds at this price, but I wouldn’t recommend purchasing this TWS solely for just ANC.
+While it’s good to have ANC in the earbuds at this price, I wouldn’t recommend purchasing this TWS solely for just ANC.

 Apart from that, there are three good options in the app.
 One of them is a custom equalizer where you can adjust the sound according to your preference.
 You also get three preset modes – Default, Bold, and Bass.
-Like the previous OnePlus TWS, it also has a Basswave option which promises to enhance the bass.
-However, I didn’t find it that effective, so let’s don’t talk much about it.
+Like the previous OnePlus TWS, it also has a Basswave option, which promises to enhance the bass.
+However, I didn’t find it that effective, so let’s not talk much about it.